WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP
+- This repo is now edited by Jelsinge Prajwal
+- Welcome to my course
 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - I love MLH